 - 1 tsp thyme dry (or 1 tbsp fresh)

 - 1/4 tsp black pepper ground

 - fresh basil leaves optional

-Prepare the zucchini noodles by slicing off the ends of the zucchini and using a food spiralizer to make the 'noodles'.
+- To prepare the zucchini noodles, start by slicing off the ends of the zucchini.
+Using a food spiralizer make the 'noodles' by twisting the entire zucchini through the device.
 Once you have spiralized all of the zucchini, use a knife to make one cut down the pile of noodles so you don't end up with extremely long noodles.
 Set aside.

-Prepare the hemp pesto as per recipe instructions (above).
+- Prepare the vegan pesto as per recipe instructions (above).

-Heat a frying pan over medium heat and add the oil.
-Add tomatoes, garlic, thyme, salt, and pepper.
+- Heat a frying pan over medium heat and add the oil.
+Add the halved tomatoes, garlic, thyme, salt, and pepper.
 Let cook for about 3 minutes, stirring occasionally.

-Add the zucchini noodles and hemp pesto to the frying pan and mix gently.
-There is no need to cook the noodles, simple heat them in the frying pan.
+- Add the zucchini noodles and vegan pesto to the frying pan and mix gently.
+There is no need to cook the noodles as this will result in excess water being released from the zucchini.
+Simply heat the noodles and pesto in the frying pan and gently mix all of the ingredients together.
 This should take only 1-2 minutes.
 Serve warm or cold.